mmedum/limbo/README.md

 This repository contains two high level elements, one `api` and `workers`.
 Overall the design is based on handling a few things.

-- Seperation of submitting emails and sending them, but queueing messages that have been submitted, scaling now becomes a thing around either scaling to more workers, which then would process messages on the queue faster or scaling the api, so more messages can be submitted.
+- Separation of submitting emails and sending them, but queueing messages that have been submitted, scaling now becomes a thing around either scaling to more workers, which then would process messages on the queue faster or scaling the api, so more messages can be submitted.